-In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a small child
+In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love

-and by speaking to yourself as you would a small child or a friend.
+and by speaking to yourself as you would a child or a friend you love.

 In this post, I will discuss how you can cultivate self-love by making a self-love pledge.